Privacy Policy

 2.1 Account and identity information

-• Photographs taken or uploaded through the application.
-We strip EXIF metadata from stored images (keeping only image orientation), so geolocation coordinates and camera details are not retained in, or embedded in, the images we hold;
+- Photographs taken or uploaded through the field application.
+We strip EXIF metadata from images captured through the field application (keeping only image orientation), so geolocation coordinates and camera details embedded by the capturing device are not retained in the images we hold;

 With the customer’s authorisation, we synchronise data from Connected Platforms (currently ServiceM8), which may include: job numbers, job descriptions, client names, site addresses, assigned staff, materials lists, checklists and similar operational information.
-Some of this information may identify individuals (for example, a client’s contact name).
+Some of this information may identify individuals (for example, a client’s contact name or a site address).

 Billing contact name and email, organisation name, tax identifiers (ABN), invoice history.
 If we introduce online card payments, the card details themselves will be collected and stored by our payment processor and not retained by us beyond a payment-method token.

-Records of your correspondence with us, including support tickets, emails and (where permitted) recorded voice calls.
+Records of your correspondence with us, including support submissions, emails and (where permitted and with notice) recorded voice calls.

-• Session-replay recordings of interactions with the administrator portal and progressive web application, captured by PostHog (see clause 4);
+- Session-replay recordings of interactions with the administrator portal and progressive web application, captured by PostHog.
+We configure PostHog to mask input fields and we identify users only by a pseudonymous identifier (e.g.

 Where you sign up for our newsletter, request a demo, attend an event we organise, or otherwise provide your contact details for marketing purposes: your name, email, organisation, trade and any preferences you indicate.